15 Fabulous Things to Do in Porto

 Things to do in Porto, visit Serralves art museum

 Tip: Have lunch on the restaurant’s terrace.
 Delicious food – check, sunshine – check.
+You can prebook your entry ticket to them museum with this all day pass.

 5. Talk to Locals

 It’s often said a place is only as good as its people.
 Well if that’s true, it doesn’t get better than Porto.
 If you’re travelling solo, just as I was, it’s easy to spark up conversations with strangers… and who knows?
 Maybe you’ll end up on a night out with new friends!
-Porto has a reputation for being home to the friendliest people in Portugal, and I certainly found that to be the case.
+Porto has a reputation for having the friendliest people in Portugal, and I certainly found that to be the case.

-Tip: Ask a local for recommendations it’s a great conversation starter and the best way to find out information that might not otherwise be in guidebooks.
+Tip: Ask a local for recommendations.
+It’s a great conversation starter and the best way to find out information that might not otherwise be in guidebooks.

 6. Enjoy Live Music